Premod1/Premod1/README.md

 * 🌍  I'm based in Sri lanka
 * 🖥️  See my portfolio at [my website](https://premod1.github.io/Premod1/)
 * ✉️  You can contact me at [premodsuraweera1@gmail.com]
-* 🧠  I'm learning data python
+* 🧠  I'm learning  python
 * ⚡  One man’s crappy software is another man’s full time job.

 - ### Skills